axion014/fewd/docs/threeutil.md

 ---
 ##### `createMeshLine(geometry, material, flat)` : `THREE.Mesh`
 Create a new `THREE.MeshLine`.
-- `geometry` - Array of `THREE.Vector2`s, `THREE.Vector3` or 2-dimensional Array representing the shape of `MeshLine`.
+- `geometry` - Array of `THREE.Vector2`s, `THREE.Vector3`, 2-dimensional Array, or flat Array representing the shape of `MeshLine`.
-- `material` - additional options which will be passed to options parameter of the `MeshLineMaterial` constuctor.
+- `material` - Additional options object which will be passed to options parameter of the `MeshLineMaterial` constuctor.
-- `flat`
+- `flat` - Indicates that the `geometry` passed is flat Array. defaults to false.

 ---
 ##### `deepclone(object, clonegeometry, clonematerial)` : `THREE.Mesh`